Wiros9/book/docs/specs/groups.rst

   user membership

-    The fact that a given user is member of a given :term:`users group`.
+    The fact that a given :term:`end user` is member of a given :term:`users group`.

-Application developers can add a panel "Memberships" (:class:`MembershipsByUser`) to the  detail window of :class:`lino.modlib.users.User`.
+The :term:`application developer` can add a panel "Memberships" (:class:`MembershipsByUser`) to the  detail window of :class:`lino.modlib.users.User`.

 In :ref:`noi` the verbose name of "Group" is changed to "Team".